-This preference for women therapists is so strong that 86% of massage therapists are female, according to The American Massage Therapy Association.
+This preference for female therapists is so strong that 86 percent of massage therapists are female, according to The American Massage Therapy Association.
 There are even spas that won't hire men because it is too hard to book them.

-This is a shame because men can give truly great massages.
-Male massage therapists usually have more strength, which can be helpful with deep tissue massage.
+This is a shame, because men can give truly great massages.
+Male massage therapists often have more strength, which can be helpful with deep tissue massage.
 And the ones who have survived in the industry are often supremely talented.

 Issues with Male Therapists

 Is it true that sometimes there are issues?
 Yes.
 Occasionally a male massage therapist behaves inappropriately.
 A woman might be told that she has a great body during a massage.
 There shouldn't be any comments like that.
 Or a male therapist's hands might go uncomfortably high on a woman's inner thighs.

 If you feel something is off, trust your instincts.
 Get up, end the massage, and let the front desk know about your experience.
 These are male massage therapists who shouldn't be in the business.
 Because you can bet all those women say, "I would like a female, please."

 Whether you prefer male or female massage therapists, feel free to state it up front.
 It's your massage, and you should enjoy it.
 But consider, at least, that the great majority of working male massage therapists are truly talented and dedicated.